 Here is a list of random Q&As conducted with 15 notorious murderers.
 Instead of focusing on the crimes committed, their trials, or even the last meals they would eat, this list focuses on between-the-lines trivia.

 Richard the "Night Stalker" Ramirez was a notorious rapist and serial killer who terrorized victims throughout California using tools like knives, machetes, and hammers.
-Ramirez was responsible for the rape, torture, and murder of at least 14 victims in and around the Los Angeles area in the 1980s and spent 23 years on death row at San Quentin State Prison before dying from liver failure in 2013.
+Ramirez was responsible for the deaths of at least 14 victims in and around the Los Angeles area in the 1980s.
+He spent 23 years on death row at San Quentin State Prison before dying from liver failure in 2013.